Last Updated: August 15, 2024

 What is Palmer Luckey's Net Worth?

-Palmer Luckey is an American businessman and entrepreneur who has a net worth of $400 million.
-Luckey earned his fortune as the founder of Oculus VR, which he sold to Facebook in 2014 for $2 billion.
+Palmer Luckey is an American businessman and entrepreneur who has a net worth of $800 million.
+Palmer Luckey earned his fortune as the founder of Oculus VR, which he sold to Facebook in 2014 for $2.7 billion when he was 22.
 That same year, he won the Smithsonian magazine's American Ingenuity Award in the Youth category.
 Palmer is the inventor of Oculus' most notable product, the virtual reality head-mounted display Oculus Rift.
 At 18, he created his prototype, the CR1.
 His 6th generation was named the Rift.
 He raised money to build the Rift via Kickstarter.
 His Kickstarter campaign eventually raised $2.4 million, 974% of its original goal.

 Outside of Facebook and Oculus, Palmer has earned notoriety as the financial backer of a right-wing political organization.